jembi/trace-odk-to-dhis2/README.md

 After submitting data to ODK Aggregate, this data should automatically be forwarded to DHIS2 via the OpenHIM.
 To confirm this, log into the OpenHIM Console at <http://localhost:9000>.
 Once on the console click on the `Transactions Log` option in the menu on the left.
 Your data should appear within a transaction on this page.

-> Note: ODK appears to have a bug preventing the first form data being published to the down stream service.
+> Note: ODK appears to have a bug preventing the first form from being published to the downstream service.
 This is easily overcome by sending through a second data set.

 If your data is not showing up on the OpenHIM Transaction log, open the ODK Aggregate Console and click on the `Form Management` tab.
 Then click on the subordinate `Published Data` tab.
 Issues with the Publisher can be diagnosed here.